 These courses are designed to assist in building an awareness of different cultures and to address issues associated with working effectively in the unique RIT community.
 Students, faculty and staff from many cultures and backgrounds choose RIT, so updating and enhancing our diversity and leadership skills is vital to our innovative pace.

-Bridges is a competency-based training program to help impart knowledge, awareness, and skills that enhance diversity and inclusive behavior for the faculty, staff, teaching assistants, and graduate assistants of the RIT community.
+Bridges is a competency-based training program, designed to help impart knowledge, awareness, and skills regarding diversity, and that also enhance inclusive behavior for the faculty, staff, teaching assistants, and graduate assistants of the RIT community.

 At any point in life, people may find themselves being an “ally” to a particular person who represents a minority.
 Being an ally is not only a privilege, but a major responsibility, requiring empathy, knowledge, assertiveness, listening skills, and an ability to maintain crucial conversations.
 All of these skills vary according to people of different cultures, races, genders, orientations, international origin, etc.